fbpx

 Marcus Allen reverses field.
 Tables turned the next year as the Los Angeles Raiders pounded Riggins’ Redskins 38-9.
 One play after the Raiders ironically stuffed Riggins on a fourth-and-one, Allen donated his own epic moment in Super Bowl lore.

-The play seemed almost doomed from the start, as Jim Plunkett nearly bumped straight into Allen.
-Allen nearly ran straight into Washington linebacker Rich Milot, but Milot was too busy fighting off three Raider linemen.
+The play seemed almost doomed from the start, as Jim Plunkett nearly bumped into Allen on the handoff.
+Allen next ran straight into Washington linebacker Rich Milot, but Milot was too busy fighting off three Raider linemen.
 Allen then found himself trapped by two more defenders — Ken Coffey and Ted Liebenstein.
-Allen reversed field, squeezed through an opening up the middle, and raced for paydirt, out maneuvering a diving Neal Olkewicz and a sprinting Anthony Washington.
+Allen reversed field, squeezed through an opening up the middle, and raced for paydirt.
+He outmaneuvered a diving Neal Olkewicz and a sprinting Anthony Washington.
 Cliff Branch made a nice block on Anthony Washington at the end, and Allen’s magic permanently carved itself into the memories of everybody watching.

 4. Super Bowl 13